 My mother had started to see things and keep odd hour, often spending the night yelling profanities at the illusory dogs that harassed her.
 Once the dawn came, the incorporeal canines would leave her be and she would return to her normal self; a kind, god-fearing woman who would sooner die than utter a lick of profanity.
 I loved her dearly, in spite of what she had become, but I would be lying if I said that watching her slowly dwindle before my eyes didn’t bring me pain.

 The disease progression now causes a number of behavioral and neuro-psychological changes.
-Patients lose much of their ability to carry out basic activities and their long-term memory is impacted, typically becoming more dependent on caregivers.
+People lose much of their ability to carry out basic activities and their long-term memory is impacted, typically becoming more dependent on caregiving.

 Here are this stage’s symptoms:

 - Short-term memory loss increases and long-term memory loss begins to occur, causing people to forget friends and family members.
 It is normal for them to make up stories to fill in these gaps.

 - Diminished coordination and muscle tone: as brain cells continue to die, strength and dexterity are reduced, increasing risk of fall and injury.

 - Decreased vocabulary: as a result of neuro-degradation, individuals will have less language fluency.

 - Delusions: i.e. strongly held, false beliefs that are held in the face of evidence to the contrary.
 30 percent of those affected by AD experience delusions and often paranoia as well.

 - Hallucinations: perceiving things that are not present or occurring.

 - Sundowning: increased confusion and agitation coinciding with changes in light, particularly during at sundown in late afternoon or early evening.